 First Draft Local News fellows will learn how to train others, and create non-branded locally oriented reporting that can be used as a jumping off point for other newsrooms in their region.
 They will also have the opportunity to receive support to organize public meetings at libraries, coffee shops and other places people gather, to build awareness on the local online environment and support for local news.

 With the project on a tight timeline, First Draft seeks applications from local journalists wishing to apply for a fellowship.
-First Draft seeks to fill these positions by January 31, and fellows must be available to attend a three-day training session in New York City, expenses paid, the week of February 10 or possibly March 9.
+First Draft seeks to fill these positions by Feb.
+5, and fellows must be available to attend a three-day training session in New York City, expenses paid, the week of March 11-13.

 For more information on how to apply, please follow this link.